-Open a brokerage account that lets you buy and sell stocks and bonds.
+According to U.S. News and World Report, if you want to try investing in the stock market or jobbing in share market activity, you'll need to open a brokerage account that lets you buy and sell stocks and bonds.
 You can opt to work through a traditional brokerage account, where a broker provides personalized service and advice.
 The fees for a traditional account often make them prohibitive for the frequent buy-and-sell pattern of stock jobbing.
 Online brokerage accounts, which provide minimal personalized service and advice, provide the advantage of much lower fees for trading, which lends itself to jobbing.

-Understand how a stock chart tracks the past performance of a stock in terms of price.
+According to Investopedia, it is essential that you understand how a stock chart tracks the past performance of a stock in terms of price.
 Stock charts typically include graphs that show price movement as jagged lines that cover days, weeks or months of past trading.
 Some charts represent price movements as vertical bars, called candlesticks, that show the top and bottom prices for a given day.

 The support level, at which the price bottoms out, represents the point at which demand picks up and investors begin to buy.
 The resistance level, at which the price peaks, represents the point at which demand falls off and investors begin to sell the stock.

 After the stock reaches its resistance level, you sell the stock shares and pocket the difference.
 To make stock jobbing profitable, you need to select stocks that demonstrate a large enough difference between support and resistance levels that, when you sell, you make enough to pay the fees and taxes but still make a profit.

-Pay your taxes.
 You are responsible for paying short-term capital gains taxes at your current tax rate for profits on stock jobbing.
 The Internal Revenue Service may require you to pay estimated tax payments on jobbing profits.
 Consult with your accountant to determine if or when you need to make payments.